Skip to content

 Z(500MHz)2π×500×106×0.5×109=1.57ΩZ(500\,\text{MHz}) \approx 2\pi \times 500 \times 10^6 \times 0.5 \times 10^{-9} = 1.57\,\Omega

 Step 4: Add a higher-frequency cap.
-A 1 nF 0201 cap with ESR = 50 mΩ and ESL = 0.3 nH gives:
+We need something with a higher SRF.
+Let's try a 1 nF 0201 cap with ESR = 50 mΩ and ESL = 0.3 nH:

 fSRF=12π0.3×109×1×109290MHzf_{\text{SRF}} = \frac{1}{2\pi\sqrt{0.3 \times 10^{-9} \times 1 \times 10^{-9}}} \approx 290\,\text{MHz}

-At 500 MHz its impedance is roughly 2π×500×106×0.3×1090.94Ω2\pi \times 500 \times 10^6 \times 0.3 \times 10^{-9} \approx 0.94\,\Omega — still too high for a single cap, but now we're in the right frequency neighborhood.
+Much better — we're in the right frequency neighborhood now.
+At 500 MHz its impedance is roughly 2π×500×106×0.3×1090.94Ω2\pi \times 500 \times 10^6 \times 0.3 \times 10^{-9} \approx 0.94\,\Omega.
+Still too high for a single cap, but we're getting closer to reality.

-Step 5: Parallel capacitors.
-Placing NN identical capacitors in parallel divides the impedance by NN.
-To hit 6 mΩ at the SRF of the 100 nF cap (where Z=20mΩZ = 20\,\text{m}\Omega), we need:
+Step 5: Use parallel capacitors.
+Here's the good news: when you place NN identical capacitors in parallel, the impedance divides by NN.
+To hit our 6 mΩ target at the SRF of the 100 nF cap (where Z=20mΩZ = 20\,\text{m}\Omega), we need:

 N=20/6=4 capsN = \lceil 20 / 6 \rceil = 4 \text{ caps}